 REPORT SUMMARY

-- Over the past two years, the proportion of air traders prioritising carbon emission reductions has steadily increased, reflecting a significant shift in industry attitudes and a robust commitment to sustainable operational practices.
+- Over the past two years, there has been a steady rise in the proportion of air traders prioritising carbon emission reductions, highlighting a significant shift in industry mindset and a growing commitment to sustainable practices.

 Download the latest report of DTI (PDF version) (Text-only version).